sdorra/airline/Migrating.md

 This interface is itself derived from the more basic `HelpHint` interface.
 This interface is typically implemented by other classes that serve some function as well as provided some extended help such as `OptionRestriction` implementations.
 Again the built-in help generators will automatically include restrictions which provide help hints when formatting help for options and arguments.

 Similar to restrictions extra help sections are automatically discovered by examining the annotations present on classes marked with `@Command`.
 The `HelpSectionRegistry` is used to map annotations into instances of `HelpSection`.

+### Help Section Inheritance

+Help section annotations are automatically inherited so for example if all your commands have a common set of exit codes you could define these once as an annotation on a super-class and all derives command classes would automatically include that exit code section.
+Where annotations for the same section (same section being determined by having the case-insensitive same title) are defined multiple times in the class hierarchy the definition lowest in the hierarchy wins i.e. a derived class can always override help sections inherited from their parents.

+If you are extending an annotated class and want to hide a section that you would normally inherit you can do so by adding the `@HideSection(title = "foo")` annotation where `foo` is the title of the section you wish to hide.

 ### Custom Help Sections